Cluster tori over $\mathbb{F}_2$, hexagonal moves on triangulations, and minimal coverings of cluster manifolds: Type A

-{\bf Case 2.1.2.
-The diagonal $kl$ is not a valid diagonal for $T_1$.} We consider the polygon delimited by $i, j, k, l$.
+We consider the polygon delimited by $i, j, k, l$.
 We claim that only two different colors appear in the $y$-values of this polygon.
 This follows by observing that, while $kl$ is not valid for $T_1$ it is valid for $T$ because $c(T) = c(T')$ and $kl$ is a diagonal of $T'$.
 So in order for $kl$ to satisfy Definition \ref{def:valid-diagonal-point} we must have that it satisfies (2) on the polygon truncated by $ij$.

 We can assume that both $ij$ and $kl$ leave only one vertex on one of the triangulations in which they divide the polygon.
 We verify this on Figure \ref{fig:hex-move1}.

 After this reduction the polygon delimited by $ij$ and $kl$ does not have a proper coloring, so the vertices between these two edges are colored just by two colors in an alternating fashion.
 More so, these diagonals $ij$ and $kl$ each leave only one vertex at a side.
 So the triangulations $T$ and $T'$ are formed by a triangle and a fan, as shown in Figure \ref{fig:hex-move-2}.